-All the world loves a clown, so let’s all show Joker some affection for his 80th anniversary.
+All the world loves a clown, so let’s all show Joker some affection.
 For eight decades, the Joker and his iconic grin has been an important part of the Batman mythos, serving as a chaotic balance to the Caped Crusader’s sense of justice and order.
 Batman wouldn’t enjoy the popularity he has today without his greatest nemesis, and like the Dark Knight, the Joker has grown and evolved since his debut into the villain we love today.
-So, to honor Gotham’s greatest villain as he celebrates his anniversary, we’re taking a look back at twelve comic book moments that helped to shape the Clown Prince of Crime.
+So, to honor Gotham’s greatest villain, we’re taking a look back at twelve comic book moments that helped to shape the Clown Prince of Crime.

 His First Kill

 The Joker first appeared in 1940’s Batman #1 and he hit the ground running!
 While it takes some characters years to develop and evolve, the Joker that readers met in 1940 is mostly the same maniacal villain we know today.
 Don’t let the Golden Age time period fool you into expecting a more subdued criminal.
 If anything, this early Joker was even MORE sinister!
 Everything was here in his first story, from his iconic purple suit, to his poisonous Joker Venom, to his appetite for murder.
 It was a man named Henry Claridge who had the honor of being the Joker’s first kill, which the Clown Prince followed by murdering three more people all in the same story.
 He almost killed Robin, but it would take another few decades before he achieved that dark goal.
 Still, the Joker was already a terrifying match for Batman in 1940, and the Clown Prince was just getting started.